 In August 2007 a new postgraduate specialty training structure was introduced.
-Any doctor (Specialty Trainee (StR), Core Trainee (CT), Academic Trainee) appointed in or after August 2007 is now governed by the 'Gold Guide' and associated Curriculums; this is also applicable to Locum Appointment for Training (LAT) posts and Fixed Term Specialty Training Appointments (FTSTA) posts.
+Any doctor (Specialty Trainee (StR), Core Trainee (CT), Academic Trainee(ACF/ACL) appointed in or after August 2007 is now governed by the 'Gold Guide' and associated Curriculums.
 There is a variation for trainees who are appointed to Core Training where their training is governed by the 'Gold Guide' .
 All trainees appointed in or after August 2007 will undertake an Annual Review of Competence Progression (ARCP).
 This is a compulsory element of your training and is an assessment of the documented and submitted evidence that is presented by the trainee.
-Therefore failure to produce this evidence for the panel can result in an Unsatisfactory Outcome and hinder your progress within the specialty, and extend your anticipated Certicate of Completeion of Training (CCT) date.
+Therefore, failure to produce this evidence for the panel can result in an Unsatisfactory Outcome and hinder your progress within the specialty, and extend your anticipated Certificate of Completion of Training (CCT) date.